-Specifications for Treatments are described below.
+Specifications for treatments and bid items are described below.
 Additional specifications are described in Exhibit C General Services Agreement.
-Units are included in Exhibit C General Services Agreement.
+A table of unit numbers and acres are included in Exhibit C General Services Agreement.
 A project map is provided separately as the last attachment to this RFP.